hypercube1024/firefly/_docs/http-server-and-client.md

 ```

 # Routing based on MIME types acceptable by the client
-The HTTP accept header is used to signify which MIME types of the response are acceptable to the client.
+The HTTP Accept header is used to signify which MIME types of the response are acceptable to the client.

 An accept header can have multiple MIME types separated by ‘,’.

-MIME types can also have a q value appended to them* which signifies a weighting to apply if more than one response MIME type is available matching the accept header.
+MIME types can also have a q value appended to them* which signifies a weighting to apply if more than one response MIME type is available matching the HTTP Accept header.
 The q value is a number between 0 and 1.0.
 If omitted it defaults to 1.0.

 For example, the following accept header signifies the client will accept a MIME type of only text/plain:
 ```
 Accept: text/plain
 ```
-With the following the client will accept text/plain or text/html with no preference.
+With the following, the client will accept text/plain or text/html with no preference.
 ```
 Accept: text/plain, text/html
 ```